near/docs/docs/2.develop/contracts/introduction.md

 In order to start building a smart contract you need to properly setup your computer.

-In NEAR, smart contracts are written using the NEAR SDK which comes in two main flavours: [Rust](../../4.tools/rs-sdk.md) and [Javascript](../../4.tools/rs-sdk.md).
+In NEAR, smart contracts are written using the NEAR SDK which comes in two main flavors: [Rust](../../4.tools/rs-sdk.md) and [Javascript](../../4.tools/rs-sdk.md).

 ---